jackliusr/jackliusr/README.md

 ### Hi there 👋

 In the past years before 2020, I was fascinated with right ways to do softwares and studied following enterprise application technologies.
 I am still interesting in those technologies.
 In the covid 19 pandemic period of last half of 2020, I reconsidered life, I shifted my interest into finance and studied accounting, [Investment Philosophies](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/webcastinvphil.htm), [Valuation](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/webcastvalonline.htm).
-When I was Asia Fusion Technology, I was interested in [startups](#startups)
+When I was Asia Fusion Technology, I was interested in [startups](#startups) and followed them in 2-3 years.

 #### Enterprise application technologies:
 * data modeling: data model resource, EAV, SQL&NoSQL, Analysis Pattern, Party, Product & Product Variant etc